xetus-oss/salt-testbed/README.md

 ### Externalized Salt Configuration

 The data associated with each host is persisted outside of the individual VMs to make testing easier.
-However, this also means that you have to remember to update configuraton data between tests, even if you destory the VMs.
+However, this also means that you have to remember to update configuraton data between test scenarios, even if you destory the VMs.

 ### Scenario Testing Hints